wp-plugins/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.1.0 =
-Made some code adjustments to the Naked_Social_Share_Buttons class so you can fetch the buttons for any post object.
+Added Google+ button.
+You can now change the order the buttons appear in and disable ones you don't want.